What are PL/SQL Identifiers?

 - ‘T’ – Table type

-Below are some of the examples for proper naming conventions
+Below are some of the examples of proper naming conventions in PL/SQL:

 - Lv_name – local level variable of varchar/char datatype